rocky/python-uncompyle6/README.rst

 bugs.
 In the issue trackers for other decompilers, you will find a number of bugs we've found along the way.
 Very few to none of them are fixed in the other decompilers.

-Another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just fragments and give source-code information around a given bytecode offset.

-I use this to deparse fragments of code inside my trepan_ debuggers_.
-For that, I need to record text fragments for all bytecode offsets (of interest).
-This purpose although largely compatible with the original intention is yet a little bit different.
-See this_ for more information.

-The idea of Python fragment deparsing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
-It can be also used when source-code information does not exist and there is just bytecode information.

 Requirements
 ------------